gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/14/walkthrough.md

 These fields are optional:

 - serialiserClass - the java class of the serialiser to use.
 If this is not provided Gaffer will attempt to select an appropriate one for you - this is only available for simple java types.
-- aggregateFunction - the aggregate function to use to aggregate/summarise/merge property values of the same type together.
+- aggregateFunction - the aggregate predicate to use to aggregate/summarise/merge property values of the same type together.

 Here are some example Store Types
 ${STORE_TYPES_JSON}